system76/docs/_articles/wireless.md

 #### N Mode

 You can try disabling N mode completely by using `11n_disable=1` in the previous settings.
-N mode can be more unstable than G mode, and the speed gained isn't typically useful as total bandwidth available to the Internet is less than N speeds.
+N mode can be more unstable than G mode, and the speed gained isn't typically useful as total bandwidth available in/out from/to the Internet is less than N speeds.

 #### Bluetooth Coexistence